vuongvtrinh/vuongvtrinh.github.io/code/content/post/openai-gym-dev/index.md

 date = "2018-05-20"

 # Project title.
-title = "OpenAI Gym from environment development to agent training"
+title = "OpenAI Gym: from environment development to agent training"

 # Project summary to display on homepage.
 summary = "A toolkit for developing and comparing reinforcement learning algorithms."